JeffersGlass/JDMX/readme.txt

+This library is a forked version of the Conceptinetics DMX library, developed by W.A. van der Meeren.
+It is forked and developed here under the permissions granted by the LGPL (see below).

-This library has been developed to support the CTC-DRA-13-R2 Isolated DMX-RDM Shield and CTC-DRA-10-1, CTC-DRA-10-R2 Shield on the Arduino platform.
+Original Note from W.A.
+Van der Meeren: This library has been developed to support the CTC-DRA-13-R2 Isolated DMX-RDM Shield and CTC-DRA-10-1, CTC-DRA-10-R2 Shield on the Arduino platform.
 However, the use of this library is not limited to the prior mentioned boards.
 This library works on the principle of using a RS485 driver to drive a DMX line or act as a receiver ( DMX Slave )

 If you wish to make additions or find bugs or would like to contribute in any other way then please don't hesitate to contact me via my email address: danny@illogic.nl or use report issues on the Sourceforge project page instead.

 For information on installing libraries, see: http://arduino.cc/en/Guide/Libraries

 *** COPYRIGHT STATEMENT ***